Caring for the Residual LimbApril 7, 2021

-Size variations of the limb can have a negative impact on the fit of the prosthesis and can cause skin irritations, making it difficult to keep wearing the prosthesis.
+Size variations of the limb can negatively impact the fit of the prosthesis and cause skin irritations, making it difficult to keep wearing the prosthesis.

-The natural variations in the volume of the limb through the course of the day are due to variations in fluid retention.
-Many factors can influence these variations, including the degree of physical exertion or the swelling that can typically accompany the post-operative period.
+The natural variations in the volume of the limb throughout the day are due to variations in fluid retention.
+Many factors can influence these variations, including the degree of physical exertion or the swelling that typically accompanies the postoperative period.

-Using different thicknesses of prosthetic socks is a simple way to manage the volume changes that occur throughout the day, making sure that your fit is constantly comfortable.
+Using different thicknesses of prosthetic socks is a simple way to manage the volume changes throughout the day, ensuring that your fit is constantly comfortable.

-Having a set of socks in a variety of thicknesses is highly recommended so that you can handle any and all changes in residual limb volume.
-Having a complete set allows you to change them and wash them daily, giving them time to get their original shape back as the fibers regain their elasticity.
+Having a set of socks in various thicknesses is highly recommended to handle any changes in residual limb volume.
+Having a complete set allows you to change and wash them daily, giving them time to regain their original shape as the fibers regain their elasticity.

-Should you be unable to manage the variations in residual limb volume just with the use of prosthetic socks, it is advisable to consult your orthopedic technician.
+If you cannot manage the variations in residual limb volume just with prosthetic socks, it is advisable to consult your prosthetist.
 You might be experiencing a “long-term” variation in volume.
-This is a frequent phenomenon among new amputees in the post-operative phase when the limb is still stabilizing, but it can also occur much later on as a consequence of weight gain or loss, for example, or a change in the muscular structure of the limb itself.
+This is a frequent phenomenon among new amputees in the postoperative phase when the limb is still stabilizing, but it can also occur much later on as a consequence of weight gain or loss, for example, or a change in the muscular structure of the limb itself.

 How and when to wear prosthetic socks